Wand, Knife and Silence

 This was Harry Potter!
 The little boy, barely over a year old, who had vanquished Voldemort when even seasoned wizards had been felled by his power.
 His tiny body was trembling in the November wind.

 Without thinking, Samantha plucked him off the cold stone steps and cradled him carefully, like she did her own son, Blaise.
-He was light, too light for her comfort.
 He was a pretty little thing, most likely inherited from his parents – both Lily and James Potter had been notably attractive, after all.

 She bit into her lip, orphaned so young, with no one to turn to; for he had no cousins or siblings.
 He would never know his parents...what a lonely life that would be.
 Her mind went back to Blaise's cradle, where he was waiting for her return, being tended to by a nurse and the house elves.
 Harry was just a month younger than him...